krislaw/EmbeddedEmblem/README.md

 ## ---> Software
 #### Kris wrote the initialization using Valvanoware, drivers for the speaker, joystick, and LCD, and the control flow for the game.
-:bangbang: COMING SOON: Tutorial on how to play
+:bangbang: Checkout Tutorial.md for a description of how to play.

-:zap: Did you know?
-You can clone my repo and change GameController.c to add your own games that will run on the circuit! :zap:
+:zap: :zap: :zap: Clone me!
+You can modify GameController.c and make your own games that will run on this circuit!
+If you make one, message us, @darnells and @krislaw would love to play it! :zap: :zap: :zap:

 ## ---> Hardware
 #### Kris built a gameboy-like pcb using TI's tm4c123gh6m microcontroller, a sitronix ST7735 LCD, and an arduino joystick